 Credit: National Library of Scotland

 Nigel Tranter, who was yet to make his mark as a novelist, published a historical work in 1935: 'The Fortalices and Early Mansions of Scotland, 1400-1650'.
 Tranter was born in 1909, the only child of Gilbert Tredgold Tranter and Eleanor Annie Cass.
 He earned his living as an insurance agent, working in the family business, and in 1935 was living at 18 McDonald Place, Edinburgh.
-He listed in the valuation roll as 'Proprietor.'
+He is listed in the valuation roll as 'Proprietor.'

 Detail of the 1935 valuation roll entry listing Nigel Godwin Tranter as Proprietor of 18 McDonald Place